omf2097/openomf/PATHS.md

 ## Terms:

-- Resource path is for original game resources and openomf resources (read-only)
+- Resource path is for original game resources and additional OpenOMF resources (read-only)
 - State path is for saved games, scores, logfiles, recs and screenshots (read-write)
 - Config path is for the config file (read-write)